-NeuroQTM PET/CT/MR DISPLAY SCREEN
+NeuroQTM PET/CT DISPLAY SCREEN

 The PET/CT display allows for displaying both the PET and CT brain images from the same patient.
 The PET brain images are contained in the top row.
 The PET brain images brightness can be changed by sliding the PET Max Level slider up or down.
 The CT images are contained in the middle row.
 The CT brain images window level can be changed by manipulating the sliders for CT Level and CT Window up or down.
 The user also has the option picking preset windows for Neuro or Bone in the Preset Windows drop down box.
 The bottom row contains the fused images.
 The PET/CT slider bar allows the user to display only the PET (slider all the way up), only the CT (slider all the way down), or fused (slider in the middle).
 Various levels of fusion can be displayed by moving the slider up or down.
 Triangulation is enabled on the PET, CT and Fused images by clicking left on any image and it will show you the plane for that location on the other two images.
-The PET/MR screen functions the same but will display the MR study with the patients PET study.